Promise theory: Key ideas

-Promise Theory is being described as a modeling tool or a method of analysis suitable for studying any system of interacting components.
+Promise theory is described as a modeling tool or a method of analysis suitable for studying any system of interacting components.
 It is not a technology or design methodology and does not advocate any position or design principle, except as a method of analysis.

 Agents

-Agents in Promise Theory are said to be autonomous, meaning that they are causally independent of one another.
+Agents in promise theory are said to be autonomous, meaning that they are causally independent of one another.
 This independence implies that they cannot be controlled from without, they originate their own behaviours entirely from within, yet they can rely on one another's services through the making of promises to signal cooperation.
 Agents are thus self-determined until such a time as they partially or completely give up their independence by promising to accept guidance from other agents.

-Agents may be very simple, like a heading in a HTML document, or very complex, like a name server in a network e.g. a DNS server.
-Regardless of internal complexity, and agent embody mechanisms in order to keep promises.
-A HTML heading makes promises about its own rendering via CSS statements.
-A DNS server promises to answer requests for addresses given a name.
-The first extremely simple, the latter much more sophisticated.
-These differences in internal process complexity lead to a definition of so-called ‘semantic scaling' of agent complexity.
+Agents may be as simple as a heading in an HTML document, or as complex as a name server in a network (e.g., a DNS server).
+Regardless of internal complexity, agents encapsulate mechanisms which make and keep promises.
+An HTML heading makes promises about its own rendering via CSS statements.
+A DNS server promises to provide answers to questions about domain names, host names and IP addresses.
+The first is extremely simple, the latter much more sophisticated.
+These differences in internal process complexity lead to a definition of so-called semantic scaling of agent complexity.

 Intentions and outcomes

-Agents in Promise Theory may have `intentions'.
+Agents in promise theory may have intentions.
 An intention may be realized by a behaviour or a target outcome.
 Intentions are thus made concrete by defining a set of acceptable outcomes associated with each intention.
 An outcome is most useful when it describes an invariant or mathematical fixed point in some description of states, because this can be both dynamically and semantically stable.

 Each intention expresses a quantifiable outcome, which may be described as a state of an agent.
 Intentions are sometimes described as targets, goals, or desired states.
 The selection of intentions by an agent is left unexplained so as to avoid questions about free will.

-Agents express their intentions to one another by 'promise' or by 'imposition'.
-This provides a measure by which they can 'assess' whether intentions are fulfilled or not (i.e. whether promises are kept).
+Agents express their intentions to one another by promise or by imposition.
+This provides a measure by which they can assess whether intentions are fulfilled or not (i.e. whether promises are kept).